 There were no transfers between Level 1, 2 and 3 during the year ended 31 March 2024 and 31 March 2023.

-The carrying values of financial instruments such as short-term trade receivables, payables and lease obligations reasonably approximates to fair value and hence separate disclosure of the fair values are not made.
+The carrying values of financial instruments such as short-term trade receivables and payables, reasonably approximates to fair value and hence separate disclosure of the fair values are not made.